-- Dartboard of Hate: Out of the four photos they had during their second appearance, Luffy's and Blackbeard's were sliced to pieces, and Shirahoshi's was shown pinned to the ground by a dagger.
-Only Vivi's was intact.
+- Dartboard of Hate: Out of the four photos they have during their second appearance, Luffy's and Blackbeard's are sliced to pieces, and Shirahoshi's is shown pinned to the ground by a dagger.
+Only Vivi's is intact.

 - God-Emperor: As the one who stands above the World Nobles who regard themselves as gods, this is a given.
 Even an assassination order is rephrased as some kind of holy judgement.

 - Greater-Scope Villain: Contender for the ultimate villain of One Piece.

 - Man Behind the Man: As far as the world is concerned, the Five Elders are the highest authority in the World Government.
 In truth, the Five Elders bow to Imu and act in their stead, essentially making them responsible for everything the Five Elders have done.

 - When written in katakana, Imu's name is composed of the two radicals comprising the character for "Buddha".

 - Im is also the name of a jotunn in Norse mythology.
 While little is known about him specficially, one thing that sticks out is Im's father, Vafthrudnir, a jotunn famed for his wisdom.
 Certainly makes the katakana spelling Buddha more meaningful...

 - Non-Action Big Bad: They don't fight, at most giving orders to the Five Elders on what they want.
 Justified since no one else knows of their existence, so taking any action be impossible for them without letting the outside world in on one of, if not the, biggest secrets in the history.